Rise to Success: Career Highlights of Arnold Schwarzenegger

 2005: Appearance in "The Kid & I"

-2005: Relinquished executive editor role
+2005: Relinquished executive editor role at Muscle & Fitness and Flex magazines

-September 27, 2006: Signing of the Global Warming Solutions Act of 2006
+September 27, 2006: Global Warming Solutions Act Signed

-October 17, 2006: Executive order for California to work with the Northeast's Regional Greenhouse Gas Initiative
+October 17, 2006: Collaboration on Greenhouse Gas Initiative

-November 7, 2006: Schwarzenegger wins re-election
+November 7, 2006: Schwarzenegger Wins Re-election

-2006: California Global Warming Solutions Act of 2006
+2006: California Global Warming Solutions Act

 2007: Spokesperson for Special Olympics in Shanghai

-2007: European Voice campaigner of the year award
+2007: European Voice Campaigner of the Year

 2010: Cameo in "The Expendables"

-In 2010, Arnold Schwarzenegger made a cameo appearance in Sylvester Stallone's film "The Expendables".
+In 2010, Arnold Schwarzenegger made a cameo appearance in Sylvester Stallone's film, "The Expendables".

-January 2011: Announcement of Future Film Scripts
+January 2011: Announcement of New Film Scripts

 May 20, 2011: Halt of Film Projects